 \subsubsection{Training details}

 All experiments were run using a single NVIDIA Tesla V-100 GPU.
-All models were developed using Python 3.7 and \texttt{PyTorch}.
-We used \texttt{neural-summ-cnndm-pytorch}\footnote{https://github.com/lipiji/neural-summ-cnndm-pytorch/} to implement pointer-generator in PyTorch.
+All models were developed using \texttt{PyTorch}.
+We used \texttt{neural-summ-cnndm-pytorch}\footnote{https://github.com/lipiji/neural-summ-cnndm-pytorch/} to implement the pointer-generator model.
 The batch size was set to 4.
 Other hyper-parameters were set to default values.
-We built the BERT extractive model using code released by the authors \footnote{https://github.com/nlpyang/presumm}.
-The learning rate was set to $2 * 10^{-3}$ and the batch size was set to 140.
+We built the BERT extractive model using code released by the authors.\footnote{https://github.com/nlpyang/presumm} The learning rate was set to $2 \times 10^{-3}$ and the batch size 140.
 Other hyper-parameters were set to default values.
 We used the Fairseq \footnote{https://github.com/pytorch/fairseq} BART implementation.
 All BART models were trained using the Adam optimizer.
-The learning rate was set to $3*10^{-5}$, and learning decay was applied.
-The minimum length of the generated summaries was set to 100, and the maximum length was set to 700 for all models.
+The learning rate was set to $3 \times 10^{-5}$, and learning decay was applied.
+The minimum length of the generated summaries was set to 100, and the maximum length was set to 700.